jgmcelwain/qewe/README.md

 // add a new entry to the queue. returns the new queue entry.
 Qewe.prototype.enqueue(entry: QeweEntry<T>): QeweEntry<T>;

-// add a new value to the queue.
+// add a new value to the queue. returns the new queue entry.
-// NOTE: the priority argument is only optional when when
-// `options.inferValuePriority` is defined for the instance.
+// NOTE: the priority argument is only optional when when `options.inferValuePriority` is defined for the instance.
 Qewe.prototype.enqueue(value: T, priority?: number): QeweEntry<T>;

-// returns the next entry in the queue (without removing it, like dequeue does).
+// returns the first value in the queue (without removing its entry, like dequeue does).
 Qewe.prototype.peek(): T | undefined;

-// returns the final entry in the queue (without removing it, like dequeueEnd does).
+// returns the last value in the queue (without removing its entry, like dequeueEnd does).
 Qewe.prototype.peekEnd(): T | undefined;

-// removes the first entry from the queue and returns it.
+// removes the first entry from the queue and returns its value.
 Qewe.prototype.dequeue(): T;

-// removes the last entry from the queue and returns it.
+// removes the last entry from the queue and returns its value.
 Qewe.prototype.dequeueEnd(): T;

-// removes a specified value from the queue and returns it.
+// removes a specified value from the queue and returns its entry.
 Qewe.prototype.remove(value: T): QeweEntry<T>;

 // removes all entries from the queue and returns them.